mhlbck/rbxfpsunlockerupdate/README.md

 6. **Does this work for Mac?**

-No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).
+No. Roblox FPS Unlocker was written only for the Windows platform.

-**Update:** A Mac version developed and maintained by [lanylow](https://github.com/lanylow) can be found [here!](https://github.com/lanylow/rbxfpsunlocker-osx)

 7. **Why do I get a "Failed to connect to Github" error?**